 - Current resume or list of jobs you held along with dates you worked

-Students who withdraw prior to and including the 10th day of the term must contact Hanley Hall School of Alternative and Continuing Education and their instructor or coordinator.
-Students who withdraw by the 10th day will then be refunded for:
+Students who withdraw prior to and including the 10th day of the term must contact St James Catholic Education Centre and their instructor or coordinator.
+Students who withdraw by the 10th day may then be refunded for:

 a) all term tuition and ancillary fees assessed and paid, less $500.00 administrative fee and any service charges (e.g. installment fee, late fee, deferral fee, etc.)

 Students who withdraw after the 10th day of the term will not receive a refund for the current term.
 Students may be able to re-embark with us for the following semester program.